microsoft/qsharp-compiler/src/Passes/docs/base-profile-transformations.md

 The core problem encountered is that the classical control logic of quantum computers are unlikely to have an advanced instruction set.
 The [base profile](https://github.com/microsoft/qsharp-language/blob/ageller/profile/Specifications/QIR/Base-Profile.md) describes an example of a highly restricted (classical) instruction with only `inttoptr`, `call`, `br` and `ret` available and the types support are integers and floating point precision.

-The general code generation pipeline follows these high-level three steps:
+The general code generation pipeline follows these high-level twi steps:

 1. Source -> Initial QIR
 2. Initial QIR -> Constrained QIR
-3. Constrained QIR -> ASM

 This work is concerned with the second step.
-For step 1 and 3, we will consider Q# as an example frontend and OpenQASM as an example backend.
-While OpenQASM allows allocation of qubit arrays, we will further restrict this work assuming that no such feature is available and that the target system has N qubits.
-As a result, the final program may or may not fit on the architecture.
+For step 1, we will consider Q# as an example frontend.

 ## Frontend example: Q# code